• Skip to primary navigation

 • Olive oil, salt and pepper

-You’ll need a 6-quart or 7-quart slow cooker to fit everything in.
-Let me show you how I make it!
+You’ll need a 6 or preferably a 7-quart slow cooker to fit everything in.
+Let’s make it!

 Heat olive oil in a cast iron pan over medium-high heat.
 Sear chicken on both sides until golden brown, and transfer to the slow cooker.
 It won’t be fully cooked through at this point.